Lisa M. Kies, M.D.

 Samson "Sammy" Theodore Tyson Kies-Echelbarger, Guest Relations

-Sammy spent the first two years of his life at a "puppy mill" until someone bought him for $50.
-Unfortunately, his new owners were not prepared for dog who had little socialization, no house training, etc. Thankfully, they surrendered him to the North Iowa Humane Society (http://www.hsni.org/).
-Even there, Sammy had a hard time adjusting, but after weeks of love and care, he was ready to join the Eagle Family Health team on September 24th, 2012 and fill the vacancy left by the passing of little Mystic.
+Sammy spent the first part of his life at a "puppy mill" until someone bought him for $50.
+Unfortunately, his new owners were not prepared for dog who had minimal socialization, no house training, etc. Thankfully, they surrendered him to the North Iowa Humane Society (http://www.hsni.org/).
+Even there, Sammy had a hard time adjusting, but after weeks/months of love and care, he was ready to join the Eagle Family Health team on September 24th, 2012.